-Cohen’s writing on business, politics, media and culture in Asia has appeared also in Time, Columbia Journalism Review, International Herald Tribune, Los Angeles Times, Slate and Salon.
-His fiction has been published in Asia Literary Review, and the Hong Kong Writers Circle’s Love and Lust collection.
-He blogs at Muhammad Cohen on media and more.
-His blog entry, Twenty reasons Barack Obama stinks finished first in reader voting and was selected as a finalist for 3QuarksDaily.com 2010 Prize in Politics.
+Cohen’s writing on business, politics, media and culture in Asia has run in Time, Columbia Journalism Review, International Herald Tribune, Los Angeles Times, Slate and Salon.
+His fiction has been published in Asia Literary Review and the Hong Kong Writers Circle’s Love and Lust collection.
+He blogs at Muhammad Cohen on WordPress.
+His blog article Twenty reasons Barack Obama stinks finished first in reader voting and was selected as a finalist for 3QuarksDaily.com 2010 Prize in Politics.

 Cohen got his big break in TV news when he called CNN for a job the day bullets began flying in Gulf War I. After rising through the ranks to producer at CNN’s Washington bureau, Cohen moved to Hong Kong for six months to assist the startup of CNBC Asia in 1995; he stayed and became a Hong Kong permanent resident in 2004.
-In Hong Kong, Cohen has also worked as an editor at Bloomberg News, The Hong Kong Standard and South China Morning Post, and he served as Asia regional communications manager for a US multinational.
+In Hong Kong, Cohen has also worked as an editor at Bloomberg News, Hong Kong Standard and South China Morning Post, and he served as Asia regional communications manager for a US multinational.